Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_oursecret_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_oursecret_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_oursecret_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_oursecret_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_oursecret_min_delay_ - Default: 15 - The minimum delay before showing role.\
 _randomat_oursecret_max_delay_ - Default: 30 - The maximum delay before showing role.\
 _randomat_oursecret_highlight_time_ - Default: 5 - How long to show the player's role color.